castillohair/enhancer-design/README.md

 ### Using pre-designed synthetic enhancers

-*Download link to enhancer atlas files will be available here soon!*

-Thousands of ready-to-use synthetic enhancer sequences targeting every sample in the DNase I Index have been generated in this project.
-In general, a user will need to search for a cell type / tissue / cell state that most closely represents the desired target within the [DHS64](./data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx) and [DHS733](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2559-3/MediaObjects/41586_2020_2559_MOESM3_ESM.xlsx) modeled samples, and find corresponding enhancers in the Atlas files.
+Thousands of ready-to-use synthetic enhancer sequences have been generated as part of this project, with specificity towards [64 selected cell types and tissues captured by our initial model DHS64](https://www.biorxiv.org/content/biorxiv/early/2025/09/30/2025.09.30.679565/DC6/embed/media-6.xlsx?download=true), and later targeting [every non-redundant sample in the DNase I Index](https://www.biorxiv.org/content/biorxiv/early/2025/09/30/2025.09.30.679565/DC13/embed/media-13.xlsx?download=true).
+In general, a user will need to search for a cell type / tissue / cell state that most closely represents the desired target within the [DHS64](./data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx) and [DHS733](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2559-3/MediaObjects/41586_2020_2559_MOESM3_ESM.xlsx) modeled samples, find corresponding enhancers in the Atlas files, and verify that predicted activity is adequate.

 Note that a subset of DHS64-designed enhancers has been experimentally validated in cell lines and mouse retina in our publication.
+Experimental results can be downloaded [here](https://www.biorxiv.org/content/biorxiv/early/2025/09/30/2025.09.30.679565/DC10/embed/media-10.xlsx?download=true).
 We recommend preferentially using these if the cell type of interest can be adequately represented by any of these cell lines, and an experimentally characterized enhancer with the desired activity can be found.
-Instructions on how to download and read enhancer activity measurements can be found [here](./data/README.md#cell-line-and-mouse-retina-mpra-results).

 ### Designing new enhancers